MuesliSwapTeam/muesliswap-token-verification/README.md

 # MuesliSwap Token Verification 🪙✔

 The official repository to verify your token @ AdaMuesliSwap
+Please also read the corresponding section in our [documentation](https://docs.muesliswap.com/cardano/community-tokens/token-verification).

 ## Fees
 Using the Community section, it is possible to trade **any** token on Cardano **without** being verified.